AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**4-15-2021**
+- Continue developing the lexus app.
+- for the staff side
+- Add confirmation to upload an entry.
+(Added)
+- Delete temporary data when a staff deleted an entry.
+(Added)
+- Saves data to the main tables when the staff submitted their entry.
+(Added)
+- Added title to the page.
+(Fixed)
+- Fix page redirection when logging out.
+(Fixed)
+- Added SBR rates to the database.
+(Added)
+- Finding a way to get the rate_code by the postal code.
+(In Progress)
+- Internal Staff was having issue with shiptools.
+Unable to find menu options.
+(Tried to zoom out at 90%) menu appears normally.
+Send this issue to other Web Dev.
+- Internal Staff was having issue with internet connection.
+Reopen a new tab.
+(Fixed)

 **4-13-2021**
 - Developing feature for the driver app
 - Added a feature to add an option in the Package List page to add a business close option.
 (Added)